-Sinda Dux attended the 2018 AGO National Convention in Kansas City, July 2–6.
-Here is her report.
+Sinda Dux reports on the 2018 AGO National Convention in Kansas City, July 2–6.

 Fourteen organs, 23 organists, 15 events other than organ recitals, 2 hotels, 18 bus rides, 384 driving miles from my home to the Kansas City hotel and back home again, 5 days—that was my personal experience at my first AGO National Convention.
 I enjoyed myself every day—morning, noon, and evening—although I paced myself and did not try to go to everything.
 I would never have made it through.
 I met many friends and had lots of conversations with lovely AGO members from all over this country and from Korea, Australia, New Zealand, and Canada.

 The theme of worship services and a number of workshops was World War I since 2018 is the 100th anniversary of the signing of the Armistice and because the World War I Memorial is a significant monument in Kansas City.

 I was very pleased to see that many of the celebrated guest organists have been in Lincoln for our own Lincoln Organ Showcase series.
 That says something about the quality of our LOS organ concerts.
 A special treat was to see our North Central Region AGO/Quimby Rising Star Ben Kerswell perform brilliantly and then be interviewed by Michael Barone of Pipedreams Live!™

 Buses took us to the University of Kansas campus in Lawrence, KS for a wonderful James Higdon recital on a 1996 Hellmuth Wolff organ.
 Tournemire's Choral Improvisation sur le "Victimae paschali" was played so stunningly, I swear I forgot to breathe.
 Higdon also played de Grigny and one of my favorites, Jehan Alain.